B-A-IntelliBots/Autonomous-3D-Mapping/README.md

 ---

 ## 📊 Results & Benchmarks
-This section presents the performance of the proposed **System State-Space Identification** method using MATLAB’s *System Identification Toolbox* in combination with a Genetic Algorithm (GA).
+the performance of the proposed **System State-Space Identification** method—using MATLAB’s *System Identification Toolbox* in combination with a Genetic Algorithm (GA)—is validated according to the following criteria:

 #### 🔹 1.
 Loss / Error Metrics